ChristyCheuk/Portfolio/README.md

 # About me
 My name is Christy.
 I'm an MISM Global student.
 I decided to take the global pathway to study in Australia and the United States because it is an exciting intercontinental option.
 By studying at two campuses on two hemispheres, I can access a global network of professors, experts, classmates, and alumni.
 I will have an intercontinental learning experience that will help me develop a holistic perspective.

-The picture below shows where I studied in Australia.
+The picture below is where I studied in Australia.
 After finishing my first year studying at the Australian campus, I am here at Carnegie Mellon University in Pittsburgh, Pennsylvania completing my master’s degree in the United States.

 <img src="https://user-images.githubusercontent.com/116990977/198948699-526a6296-aaad-4cdb-a821-0366421dc592.jpg" width="150"/>